-2.1.6 CONTINUOUS INTEGRATION
+2.1.6 Continuous Integration

 Continuous Integration is the system that tests changes to code using the virtual quadcopter software.
 We plan to expand the tests to allow for more thorough testing of code.
 This will require expanded functionality of the virtual quadcopter to allow for testing of all components of the software as well as control algorithms.
-The tests are ran automatically by a git hook script once new changes are committed into the repository.
+The tests are run automatically by a git hook script once new changes are pushed to the repository.